 Both Bluehost and WP Engine have knowledge bases anyone can access for instant help with their site.
 However, WP Engine’s is much more in-depth, and it includes hundreds of support documents for WordPress users.

-Overall, users feel that WP Engine staff are better equipped to deal with WordPress-specific issues.
-This may not be surprising though, considering WP Engine’s entire business is built around WordPress, whereas Bluehost offers several other types of hosting plans.
+Across the years, a common theme we’ve found is that users feel that WP Engine staff are better equipped to deal with WordPress-specific issues.
+This comes as no surprise though: WP Engine’s entire business is built around WordPress.
+In contrast, Bluehost offers several other types of hosting plans.
+Therefore, their support team isn’t staffed with “WordPress specialists” in the same way as WP Engine.

 Which web host offers the most bang for your buck?